eatmoresushi/eatmoresushi.github.io/resume.md

 - Create, revise and execute automated software test plans and scripts using Java and TestNG for UI and regression tests on native mobile applications
 - Utilise the Charles Proxy tool to rewrite and remap API responses for diagnosing application behaviours
 - Communicate closely with other members of the QA team and the development team to ensure software product quality
-- Integrate the test automation as part of CI/CD pipelines using Git and Jenkins
+- Integrate the test automation as part of CI/CD pipelines using Git, Jenkins and Bamboo
 - Support product releases by participating in user acceptance testing, documenting and reporting defects using bug tracking systems

 ### **Software Engineer in Test** `May 2018 - Jan 2019`

 _Shanghai Rising Digital, Shanghai, China_<br>
 - Built and maintained an automation testing framework using Appium, Python and Page Object Model for testings on mobile applications that saved 3 minutes per test case on average
-- Wrote and added in-depth test cases that covered 96% of the test scenarios
+- Wrote and added in-depth test cases that covered 98% of the test scenarios
 - Documented defects found on a defect tracking system and provided constructive feedback
 - Participated in troubleshooting issues to drive towards root cause identification and resolution
 - Collaborated closely with the development team under a scrum environment